colinxr/contempo_rsvp/readme.md

 #### 4. Edit Event Info
 - Open event-info.php
 - Add pertinent event info based off of invite design
-- Coordinate with art if required.
-Some times it's easier to include some of this info as an one svg rather than html.
+- Go into _inc/alerts/conf-msg.php and update the event info for the Add-To-Calendar button.
 - Update Sponosor logos

 #### 5. Style page as necessary
-- Open main.scss in the styles directory
-- Edit sass files as needed
+- There are two set themes for contempo events.
+Theme One is a two column layout, with an image on the left and the event info on the right.
+Theme Two is a one column layout with a full bleed background image.
+Decide which layout you want to use for the event

 #### 6. Update confirmation emails
-- In email.class.php, ensure email functions are sending the appropriate copy to the guests and to staff
+- In email.class.php, update the event info in the email body
-- work with Art to update assets in the inc/emails directory
 - are the correct staff members receiving the unknown notifications, if applicable?

 #### 7. Prepare list